-The impoundment water pool location is estimated by Henderson staff based on monuments located in the impoundment.
+The impoundment water pool location is monitored continuously via the pond elevation (transducer).
 A minimum 1,400-foot beach offset from the crest of the impoundment is the goal of the operator.
 The beach distance was reported by Mr. Hickman at approximately 2,500 feet during the inspection.
 Per Division observation, this looked accurate.

 Prior to the inspection, the Division reviewed the Mill Tailing Impoundment Flood Storage Capacity Analysis (Attachment B of the Annual Report) by W.W.
 Wheeler.
 The waterline shown in this report (Figure 1) in the fall of 2023 appears to be close to the condition in September 2024 (based on distance from the dam), and the reported water level was 8875.1 feet above mean sea level.
 Per the information in this report, this corresponds to available capacity of 10,313 acre-feet.
-The flood storage requirement for the TSF is 3,582 acre-feet.
+The flood storage requirement for the TSF is 3,582 acrefeet.
 It appears that the TSF contains the capacity to contain the Probable Maximum Precipitation event.